proyecto26/awesome-unity/README.md

 - [Enabling and Disabling Components](https://youtu.be/PCdg3cnQfZ4) - How to enable and disable components via script during runtime.
 - [Activating GameObjects](https://youtu.be/MhPFB-rAdlg) - Learn about the behaviour component that is a Unity script, and how to Create and Attach them to objects.
 - [Translate and Rotate](https://youtu.be/32JkMANaMpk) - How to use the two transform functions Translate and Rotate to effect a non-rigidbody object's position and rotation.
+- [LookAt](https://youtu.be/cAAqf5J7_9w) - How to make a game object's transform face another's by using the LookAt function.
+- [Destroy](https://youtu.be/pRDj3jss5t8) - How to use the **Destroy** function to remove GameObjects and Components at runtime.
+- [GetButton and GetKey](https://youtu.be/-A7D5Rcumz4) - How to get button or key for input and how these axes behave / can be modified with the Input manager.
+- [GetAxis](https://youtu.be/MK4OmsViqMA) - How to "get axis" based input for your games in Unity and how these axes can be modified with the Input manager.
 - [How to Play Test Game Mods (Official Unity Tutorial)](https://youtu.be/kZCJmKVQAPQ) - In the Play Testing In-Editor Tutorial, you will learn how to play and mod your Microgame in Unity.

 ## Resources